 I took one last look into the canyon.
 I don’t think the experience will be forgotten.

 I reached my vehicle.
 No one was around.
 I drove out and caught one last glimpse of wildlife.

-The trip was fortuitous.
-Rain is predicted in the Grand Junction area.
-The remote access road becomes a muddy quagmire where vehicles easily get stuck.
-Even 4WD ones.
+The trip was fortuitous esp. with rain predicted in the Grand Junction area.
+The remote access road becomes a muddy quagmire where vehicles easily get stuck—even 4WD ones.
 I suspect soon it will snow there, too.

 Time to get out the skis.
 Get ready for some winter fun.

-But I am very happy I was able to get in a last trip into canyon country.
+But I am pleased I was able to get on the last trip into the canyon country.